-The total length of a key is the sum of the length of the key segments, and the maximum length is 255 bytes.
+The total length of a key is the sum of the length of the key segments, and the maximum length is 255 bytes for 13.0 format files and earlier, or 1024 bytes for 16.0 format files.
 Different key segments can overlap each other in the record.